xxplunderxx/467-Product-System/README.md

 1. If you want to merge your branch to main make a pull request, but do not confirm it yourself.
 2. Put some documentation in your code or it will not be approved.

-# Setup
-1. The files on main are setup to whoever last commit them
-2. make sure that the z# matches yours or it will not work (do control F and look for the previous number)
-3. you must create a secrets.php file wrapped in a php tag

-    $username = "student";
-    $password = "student";

-    $username2 = "your_z#";
-    $password2 = "your_password";

-4. In order to view the website you must have your files on hopper in the public.html directory

 # Authors
 Created By:
 Aksh Patel,